muntasimulhaque/muntasimulhaque.github.io/README.md

 This is the source code repository for Muntasim Ul Haque's personal website hosted on GitHub Pages.

-Built with Jekyll using a clean, minimalist design that is content first.
+It's built with Jekyll using a clean, minimalist design that is content first.

 Here's what you'll find: